-At BNP Paribas Asset Management, our full range of investment strategies adopt a sustainable investment approach.
+At BNP Paribas Asset Management, our investment strategies adopt a sustainable investment approach.
 Environmental, social and governance (ESG) criteria are central to the way we come up with investment ideas, create portfolios, control risk and use our influence with companies and markets to improve sustainability.

 Why sustainable investing